sumitsharma0999/chat-server/README.md

 The main chat server uses NodeJS.
 A microservice to match random strangers is written using Java.

-There is **a lot** that has not been taken care of in this code (e.g. recovering from an instance going down).
+There is **a lot** that has not been taken care of in this code (e.g. recovering from an instance going down, users with same username, users going offline and joining again etc. etc.).

 ## How to run